gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 This method achieved very high accuracy for some early time dataset, e.g. Caltech101.
 But this framework might not work well on the more challenging datasets, especially when the object of interest does not have a certain location pattern in the image (no reports are available).

 This method might work well on the moving object proposals detected by the moving object algorithms, e.g., background subtraction as it can generate proposals with object of interest on the image center.

-## Dev Log

-Currently the implementation is for my own research so it is specialized for classify 4 different categories (encoded into 0, 1, 2, 3).

-10/15:  Init

-10/17:  Implemented the Creature Class (still need to implement the perceptron)

-10/19:  Implemented the perceptron classifier and the confusion matrix, fitness score

-10/20:  Fixed some bugs.
-The fitness can be overwhelmed by imbalanced data.

-10/21:  Implemented the population operator.

-10/23:  Added mutation function for creature patch coors; Added reproduce related functions.

-10/31:  Fixed a bug.
-Now the child will have at least 1 gene from parent 1 and ata most all gene from the 2 parents.

-10/31:  Refactored the train/validate and lock strategy.
-Perceptron now using early stopping.

-11/1:   Added a method to save & load the params into/from json file

 ## Reference